MrKumaran/Holiday-Finder/README.md

   - Adding more Filter options based on
     - Days
     - Month
-    - Themes(Dark and White nothing Fancy)
+    - Themes(Dark and Light nothing Fancy)

 ## Tech used
   - Kotlin